 2. Employ Smart Warehousing Tactics

 Nowadays, it’s expected that online purchases be delivered quickly, and when it’s not quick enough some customers are happy to pay extra for faster shipping.
-As an ecommerce retailer that means that you have a very tight window for delivery in order to maintain customer satisfaction.
-There are basically two ways to do that:
+As an ecommerce retailer that means you have a very tight window for delivery in order to maintain customer satisfaction.
+There are basically two methods:

 - Ship everything by air so everyone receives their orders next-day.
 Of course, this option is very costly and may run you right out of business.